 We found that 98% of cars can’t meet their official mpg.
 This is why we perform our own fuel-economy tests, so you will know how often you’ll really need to fill up and how much your car will cost you over time.

-Often seen as the ideal long-distance cruisers, top-rated large cars put comfort first, with supportive seats and suspension that smooth out even the bumpiest roads.
-As you’d expect, interior space won’t be an issue, and sizeable engines mean the extra weight won’t make for sluggish performance.
+As you’d expect, interior space in a large car won’t be an issue, and sizeable engines mean the extra weight won’t make for sluggish performance.

-We look at how well each seat is padded, looking in depth at lumber, thigh and head support, so you know whether a car will give you back ache after a long drive.
+We test to see how well each seat is padded, looking in depth at lumbar, thigh and head support, so you know whether a car will give you back ache after a long drive.

 We’ve found cars that don’t give nearly enough consideration to passenger comfort and, coupled with poor suspension, your lower back will feel every pothole.

-Sitting between medium hatchbacks and full-sized SUVs, the best small SUVs have bundles of cabin space.
-They should be easy to drive, despite their large size, and offer a commanding view of the road.
+The best small SUVs have bundles of cabin space.
+They should be easy to drive, despite their size, and offer a commanding view of the road.

 To make sure visibility is good, we use a 360-degree rotating camera to measure exactly how much the driver can see.
 Huge door pillars and small rear windows can make parking a nightmare.
 Sensors that help guide you into a space are becoming more common, but these pricey extras shouldn’t come at the expense of a well-designed cabin.